TeamTeaMC/Ecliptic-Seasons/docs/source/en/data/biome_climate_setting.md

+> The purpose of the biome climate settings datapack is to enable seasonal variations without modifying the hardcoded
+> values in the biome datapack.
+> Most importantly, this value does not affect world generation.

 ## Basic Description

 **Biome climate settings** are an auxiliary data pack system primarily used to adjust the native climate parameters of